jaroslawr/notes/net/tcp.md

 ### Flow control & congestion control basics

-Sender has two self-imposed limits (implemented by the operating system) on how many bytes can be sent out and unacknowledged at any given moment:
+For each direction of data flow in the TCP connection, there are two limits on how many bytes can be sent out and unacknowledged at any given moment, that have to be respected by the side that is sending the data:

+- Congestion window (`cwnd`) is a limit self-imposed by the sending side to try to protect the network from overload:

+  - `cwnd` is computed and updated by the operating system of the sending side, using one of several existing congestion control algorithms

+  - `cwnd` is not announced in TCP segments, it is part of the connection state in the OS of the sending side, which is referred to in the RFC as TCB (Transmission Control Block)

-- Receive window (`rwnd`) is a limit due to receivers necessarily finite receive buffer size:
+- Receive window (`rwnd`) is the number of bytes remaining available in the receivers necessarily finite receive buffer:

   - Sender learns `rwnd` from receiver who announces it in ACK segments

-  - Modern operating systems will by default adjust it automatically and dynamically
+  - Receivers operating system will typically adjust it automatically and dynamically

-- Congestion window (`cwnd`) is a limit to try to protect the network from
-  overload:

-  - `cwnd` is part of the TCB (Transmission Control Block), or simply speaking part of the connection state maintained by the senders operating system, it is not announced in TCP segments

-  - `cwnd` is adjusted by one of several existing congestion control algorithms
+- Sending side of the connection can send out data until `min(rwnd, cwnd)` bytes are unacknowledged ("on the wire").

-- For maximum throughput `min(RWND, cwnd)` needs to become greater than or equal to the BDP (bandwidth-delay product) of the bottleneck link of the connection:
+- For a single TCP connection to reach optimal bandwith, `min(rwnd, cwnd)` needs to become greater than or equal to the BDP (bandwidth-delay product) of the bottleneck link between sender and receiver:

+  - Requires send buffer at least that large on the sending side

+  - Requires receive buffer at least that large on the receiving side

   - BDP example: home internet
     `1 Gbit/s * 10ms RTT = 10 Mbit = 1.25 MB`